Marie J. Mergler: Early life and education

-Marie Josepha Mergler was born in Mainstockheim, Bavaria, May 18, 1851.
+Marie Josepha Mergler was born in Mainstockheim, Bavaria, on May 18, 1851.
 She was the youngest of three children.
-Her father, Dr. Francis R. Mergler, was a graduate of the University of Würzburg.
-Her mother, Henriette, descended from a German family—the Von Rittershausen.
+Her father, Francis R. Mergler, was a graduate of the University of Würzburg.
+Her mother, Henriette, was descended from the German Von Rittershausen family.

-When about one year old, her parents removed to the U.S. and located in Wheeling, Illinois, where her father practised his profession.
-Some time afterward, they removed to Palatine, Illinois, where he continued his practice until his death.
+When about one year old, her parents moved to the United States, settling in Wheeling, Illinois, where her father practiced his profession.
+Some time afterward, they moved to Palatine, Illinois, where he continued his practice until his death.

-Owing to the limited advantages afforded by the district school, the father personally directed the early education of his children, and when the increasing demands for his professional services rendered this no longer possible, the instruction was continued by private teachers.
+Owing to the limited advantages afforded by the district school, Francis Mergler personally directed the early education of his children, and when the increasing demands of his career rendered this impossible, instruction was continued by private teachers.

-At seventeen, Mergler was graduated from the Cook County Normal School (now, Chicago State University, and one year later, entered the State Normal School at Oswego, New York (now, State University of New York at Oswego), where she was graduated from the classical course in 1871.
+At seventeen, Mergler graduated from the Cook County Normal School (now Chicago State University), and one year later, entered the State Normal School at Oswego, New York (now, State University of New York at Oswego), where she was graduated from the classical course in 1871.

-She was then appointed assistant principal of the Englewood High School, which position she held for four years.
-Finding, however, that the profession of teaching was too narrow a field and offered no incentive to the further prosecution of studies, she decided to adopt that of medicine, as she had acquired a love for it from her close association with her father, whom she had occasionally assisted in his practice.
+Mergler then became assistant principal of Englewood High School, a position she held for four years.
+Finding, however, that the profession of teaching was too narrow, she decided to pursue a career in medicine, as she had acquired a love for the subject from her father, whom she had occasionally assisted in his practice.

 She matriculated at the Woman's Medical College of Chicago in 1876.
-During her course she attracted the attention of her professors on account of her scholarship, and she was indebted to the late Dr. William H. Byford, founder of the school, for much of her knowledge of surgery, as she assisted him at his operations for several years.
-She was graduated from the college in 1879, being valedictorian of her class.
-There were three other women in the class, all of whom are successful women.
+While a student at the college she assisted William H. Byford, founder of the school, with some of his operations.
+She graduated from the college in 1879, valedictorian of her class.
+There were three other women in the class.

-She was immediately elected Lecturer on Materia Medica, but was given one year's leave of absence for study.
+Mergler was immediately elected Lecturer on Materia Medica, but was given one year's leave of absence for study.
 Mergler was the first woman graduate to compete successfully with the graduates of other Chicago medical colleges for the appointment as intern of the Cook County Hospital at Dunning, standing second in the competitive examination.
-She received the appointment and was assigned a position which, however, she was not allowed to fill.
-The place was given to a man who was not even required to take the examination.
-Determined not to be thwarted in having hospital experience, she went to Europe and studied one year at the University of Zurich, Switzerland, giving special attention to pathology and clinical medicine.
+She received the appointment and was assigned a position which she was not allowed to fill.
+The place was given to a man who was not required to take the examination.
+Mergler then travelled to Switzerland, where she studied pathology and clinical medicine for one year at the University of Zurich.